AleenaCodes/SPE-Android-Camera/Report.md

 </manifest>
 ```

 If an app can still run without the camera, this can be changed to `android:required="false"`.
-It is then possible to check if a phone has a camera on runtime, and then modify the app accordingly.
+It is then possible to check if a phone has a camera on runtime by running `hasSystemFeature(PackageManager.FEATURE_CAMERA)` upon app startup, and then disabling any features that require a camera to avoid any issues while running the app.

 ## Creating Unique Files

-Before taking a photo, it's important to think of how the photo will be stored.
-Onne of the key issues with storing files as photos is creating unique filenames which can then be referenced without having any collisions.
-This is solved by using the current date and time in the file name, as these will always be unique.
+Before taking a photo, it's important to think of how the photo will be stored and find a method of giving each photo a unique name.
+While for an app that instantly uses a photo taken this may not be a problem, many apps store and reference photos later on, and so one of the key priorities is creating unique filenames which can then be referenced without having any collisions.
+This is solved by using the current date and time in the file name, as these will always be unique due to being measured down to the second.

 An example of a function that will create a unique file name for the photo is shown below